fjkiani/oncology-coPilot/updates.md

     *   **Tackling Trial Complexity:** Addressed the core challenge of matching patients to trials, a process often hindered by the sheer volume and complexity of eligibility criteria, which are typically lengthy, unstructured, and difficult for clinicians to rapidly parse and compare against individual patient data.
     *   **Streamlined Matching via Multi-Stage AI:** Implemented an intelligent, multi-stage matching pipeline:
         *   **Initial Filtering (Semantic Search & Vector Embeddings):** Leveraged powerful vector embeddings to represent the semantic meaning of both patient profiles (diagnosis, history) and high-level trial information (summaries, conditions).
 This allows for efficient semantic searching across potentially thousands of trials, drastically narrowing the field to a smaller, contextually relevant candidate pool, moving beyond simple keyword limitations.
-        *   **Fine-Grained Criteria Analysis (k-NN on Embeddings):** For the candidate trials, employed a more detailed analysis by comparing vector embeddings of specific, granular eligibility criteria against the patient's detailed data points.
-Using k-Nearest Neighbors (k-NN) or similar vector algorithms allows the system to rank trials based on how closely their nuanced requirements align with the patient's specific clinical features, providing a much more accurate match than manual review allows in a timely manner.
+        *   **Fine-Grained Criteria Analysis (LLM Assessment & Robust Parsing):** For the candidate trials, employed an LLM (`gemini-1.5-flash`) to perform detailed analysis comparing specific eligibility criteria against the patient's data points.
+            *   **Parsing Challenge:** Initial attempts involved instructing the LLM to return results in a complex, nested JSON format.
+However, this proved unreliable, frequently leading to parsing errors (`json.loads` failures) due to the LLM generating syntactically invalid JSON (e.g., incorrect escape sequences `\` or `\"` within strings), especially given the length and complexity of clinical trial criteria.
+            *   **Solution - Structured Text & Manual Parsing:** To overcome JSON unreliability, the approach was shifted.
+The LLM is now prompted to return the analysis as **structured plain text**, using specific headers (e.g., `== SUMMARY ==`, `== MET CRITERIA ==`) and bullet points.
+A dedicated Python function (`_parse_structured_text_response`) was implemented using string manipulation and regular expressions to manually parse this structured text, extracting the summary, eligibility status, and detailed criteria lists (Met, Unmet, Unclear, including reasoning).
+This manual text parsing proved significantly more robust for this task than relying on strict JSON parsing.
+            *   The structured dictionary created by the manual parser provides the necessary data (including the extracted `unclear_criteria` list) for subsequent steps.
     *   Integrated the `action_suggester` into the `ClinicalTrialAgent`.
-    *   After the LLM returns the eligibility assessment, the agent now calls the suggester to generate potential follow-up actions for any `unclear_criteria`.
+    *   After the LLM response is successfully parsed (using the manual text parser), the agent now calls the `get_action_suggestions_for_trial` function, passing the parsed `eligibility_assessment` details (specifically the `unclear_criteria` list) to generate potential follow-up actions.
-    *   These `action_suggestions` (including category, draft text, and brief suggestion) are added to the trial data returned by the `/api/search-trials` endpoint.
+    *   These `action_suggestions` (including category, draft text, and brief suggestion) are added to the trial data returned by the `/api/find-trials` endpoint (previously `/api/search-trials`).

 3.  **Frontend - Action Display & Interaction (`src/components/research/ResultsDisplay.jsx`):**
-    *   Modified the existing `ChecklistModal` (triggered by a button next to "Unclear Criteria", now labeled "Actions") to display the `action_suggestions` received from the backend.
+    *   The button triggering follow-up actions (next to "Unclear Criteria") is now labeled "Plan Follow-ups".
-    *   For each suggestion, the modal shows the original criterion, the missing info, the brief suggested action, and context-aware buttons:
-        *   "Copy Draft": Appears for patient message suggestions, copies the drafted message text to the clipboard.
-        *   "Create Task": Appears for tasks/chart reviews/lab suggestions, currently logs the drafted task text to the console (placeholder for internal task list or future EMR integration).
+    *   Clicking this button triggers the `handlePlanFollowups` function in `Research.jsx` (passing the `action_suggestions`).
+    *   `handlePlanFollowups` makes a POST request to the (currently stubbed) `/api/plan-followups` backend endpoint.
+    *   (Previous `ChecklistModal` implementation removed in favor of direct planning flow).
+    *   The frontend `InterpretedTrialResult` component was updated to correctly display the detailed criteria breakdown based on the nested dictionary structure produced by the backend's manual text parser.

 **Value Delivered:**